 Flights and Visa

-Cambodia and Phnom Penh is a fairly safe place for tourists.
-Our volunteer accommodations are safe.
-However as in any other big city you need to be vigilant about venturing out alone and drinking with strangers and also take general safety measures.
-You will be told more about it during the intensive orientation on your first day of the program.
+Cambodia as a whole is a safe place for tourists in general.
+Our volunteer accommodation and placements are located in a safe and friendly neighborhood in Phnom Penh.
+However, as in any other big city, you need to be vigilant when venturing out alone and drinking with strangers and also take general safety measures.
+All volunteers are recommended to follow safety procedures and guidelines provided by the in-country coordinator in the orientation session.

-If you are travelling from a country with a risk of Yellow Fever Virus (YFV) transmission, you are required to show proof of Yellow Fever vaccination.
-Apart from that travellers are recommended to take the following vaccinations :-
+If you are traveling from a country with a risk of Yellow Fever Virus (YFV) transmission, you are required to show proof of Yellow Fever vaccination.

 Hepatitis A and B

 We would also request you to consult your travel doctor before going to Cambodia.

 Yes, for all participants it is mandatory to have a travel medical insurance.
 To provide the best option to our participants, we offer comprehensive insurance coverage in collaboration with a leading insurance provider at a very nominal price.